seamapi/docs/docs/device-guides/get-started-with-nuki-locks.md

 ### 5 — Setting Access Code on Nuki Lock

-Some Nuki locks and access points will have a keypad available to program access codes.
-These codes can then be entered to unlock the door.&#x20;
+Some Nuki locks also have a keypad paired to them to program access codes.
+These codes can then be entered to unlock a Nuki lock.&#x20;

 The Seam API makes it easy to program both `ongoing` codes and `timebound` codes on an Nuki lock.
 You can find out more about Nuki lock access code in our [core concept section on access codes.](../core-concepts/access-codes.md)

 {% hint style="info" %}
-Nuki does not let you specify a code for an access code.
-Instead Nuki generates a 6-digit code, which the Seam API returns.
+Nuki does not let you create a code starting with the digits "12".
+Codes cannot contain the digit 0.
 {% endhint %}

 {% tabs %}